Raku/nqp/docs/ops.markdown

 ## coerce_in `moar`
 * `coerce_in(int --> num)`

+Coerce from int to num.

 ## coerce_ni `moar`
 * `coerce_ni(num --> int)`

+Coerce from num to int.

 ## coerce_is
 * `coerce_is(int --> str)`

+Coerce from int to str.

 ## coerce_ns `moar`
 * `coerce_ns(num --> str)`

+Coerce from num to str.

 ## coerce_sn `moar`
 * `coerce_sn(str --> num)`

+Coerce from str to num.

 ## coerce_si
 * `coerce_si(str --> int)`

+Coerce from str to int.

 ## intify `moar`
 * `intify($o --> int)`

+Coerce an object to int.

 ## numify `moar`
 * `numify($o --> num)`

+Coerce an object to num.

 ## strify `moar`
 * `strify($o --> str)`

+Coerce an object to str.

 # <a id="string"></a> String Opcodes